silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/04_Configuration/00_Configuration.md

 ## Unit tests

 Sometimes, it's necessary to change a configuration value in your unit tests.
-One of the ways to do this is to use the `withConfig` method.
+One way to do this is to use the `withConfig` method.
 This is very handy especially when using data providers.
 Example below shows one unit test using a data provider.
 This unit test changes configuration before testing functionality.